 salmon

 The latest version of salmon binary is provided here.
 One can download it directly to avoid compiling it (a giant beast).
-At the time we wrote this tutorial, the latest version of salmon was salmon v1.9.0, released on Jun 23, 2022.
+At the time we wrote this tutorial, the latest version of salmon was salmon v1.10.1, released on March 11, 2023.
 Here we show how to obtain its binary:

 cd $AF_SAMPLE_DIR